 All procurement and contracts are conducted through Somerset County Council and follows standard Council processes and audit procedures.
 The Council additionally performs an annual audit of the LEP’s business.

 Reporting to the Board are the three Leadership Groups of People, Place and Business.
 These are made up of local business leaders, business group representatives and local authority officers who devise projects for bidding for the funding streams that become available.
 The people on these groups and many of their colleagues in local councils, educational establishments and other organisations carry out the day to day work of the Partnership which means its core team (that is, the people employed directly by the LEP to work for it on a full-time basis) can be kept to a very efficient workforce of five people.

 All our Board papers, Leadership groups’ papers and funding allocations are published on our website.
 You can see records of these meetings here by clicking on the buttons on the right of the webpage about the LEP Board, Leadership Group meetings and the Local Transport Board.
 Also on this page is a list of projects that have received funding as a result of any of our programmes, plus detail about how we fulfil the regulations of an organisation that is funded by public money.

-With an investment programme now approaching half a billion pounds and with such a broad partnership base, backed up by robust accountability, we are confident this is a highly efficient use of public money that incorporates a thorough degree of scrutiny in its use.
+With an investment programme of three-quarters of a billion pounds and with such a broad partnership base, backed up by robust accountability, we are confident this is a highly efficient use of public money that incorporates a thorough degree of scrutiny in its use.